SaptakGit/namasteReactFoodApp/readme.md

 Higher Order Component:
     It is a normal JavaScript Function which takes a component as input and adds some extra features to it return the component.

+Controlled & Uncontrolled Component:
+    When a Component has its own control and is not controlled by its parent it is an Uncontrolled Component.

+    When a Component does not has its own control and is controlled by its parent it is an Controlled Component.

+Lifting The State Up => HW